Overview

 Why does KBLauncher request additional permissions when I first start it?

-KBLauncher needs additional permissions (screen capture or recording) to do its transparent window effects.
+KBLauncher needs additional permissions for some of its features.
 The phone might ask if you want to grant those permissions when you install KBLauncher.
-You can refuse to grant that extra privilege (Recording or Screen Capture): KBLauncher will simply use a black background instead.
-You can change the permissions in Options > Advanced Options > Applications, Menu: Edit Permissions.
+You can refuse to grant those extra permissions: KBLauncher will simply use a black background instead, and some commands won't appear.
+You can get KBLauncher to request those permissions again by going to the Options screen and clicking the Request permissions button.

 Why don't I see some of my apps?

 Due to RIM security restrictions, third party apps have limited ability to launch RIM-authored apps.
-Problem apps include the Media app and the various IM apps.
+Problem apps include the various IM apps.
 KBLauncher needs to make decisions about what it can launch.
 Your available apps will vary depending on your phone's OS version.

 On the other hand, if your app is already running KBLauncher will let you search and switch to it.
-So while KBLauncher cannot launch an IM app like Yahoo Messenger, those apps need to be running anyway to be useful.
-So if you have such an app configured to automatically sign on, you can use it with KBLauncher.
+While KBLauncher cannot launch an IM app like Yahoo Messenger, those apps need to be running anyway to be useful.
+If you have such an app configured to automatically sign on, it will already be running and you can switch to it with KBLauncher.